WestlyEdge/aws-cf-bootstrap/README.md

       - add a "foo.yaml" line to the bottom of [run-list.txt](run-list.txt)
       - cd into [environments/dev-us-east-1](environments/dev-us-east-1)
       - if "foo.yaml" requires params, you will provide them @ [environments/dev-us-east-1/params/](environments/dev-us-east-1/params/)foo.txt
-      - run [environments/dev-us-east-1/cf-plan.sh](environments/dev-us-east-1/cf-plan.sh) to create a changeset and view the changes you are about to submit
+      - run [environments/dev-us-east-1/cf-plan.sh](environments/dev-us-east-1/cf-plan.sh) to view the changes you are about to submit
       - run [environments/dev-us-east-1/cf-apply.sh](environments/dev-us-east-1/cf-apply.sh) to apply the changes to your dev environment
       - FYI : scripts exist in the [scripts](scripts) directory, but you'll never run them there, they are symlinked